AzureAD/entra-id-inbound-provisioning/README.md

-# Microsoft Entra ID API-driven inbound provisioning
+# Microsoft Entra API-driven inbound provisioning

-This project hosts resources and samples to help you get started with [Microsoft Entra ID API-driven inbound provisioning](https://learn.microsoft.com/azure/active-directory/app-provisioning/inbound-provisioning-api-concepts).
-With API-driven inbound provisioning, the Entra ID provisioning service now supports integration with any system of record.
-Customers and partners can use any automation tool of their choice to retrieve workforce data from the system of record and ingest it into Entra ID and connected on-premises Active Directory domains.
+This project hosts resources and samples to help you get started with [Microsoft Entra API-driven inbound provisioning](https://learn.microsoft.com/azure/active-directory/app-provisioning/inbound-provisioning-api-concepts).
+With API-driven inbound provisioning, Microsoft Entra provisioning service now supports integration with any system of record.
+Customers and partners can use any automation tool of their choice to retrieve workforce data from the system of record and ingest it into Microsoft Entra ID and connected on-premises Active Directory domains.

 ## Content hierarchy